ImNotBuddy/Custom-Rich-Presence/README.md

 # Custom-Rich-Presence

+# Notes
+1. You MUST use the discord app and have it open
+2. Does NOT work on browser

 # How to setup
 1. download Visual studio code 'https://code.visualstudio.com'
 2. go to 'https://discord.com/developers/applications' and create a new aplication